Rogerian Therapy: Person Centered Therapy Techniques To Improve Your Relationship

 The majority of couple's counseling sessions follow the beliefs and patterns of standard psychoanalysis: speaking to each partner, identifying their problems and concerns, figuring out the underlying wants and needs, and working towards conflict resolution in several areas.

-When couples seek out person-centered therapy, the flow is instead far more like an individual session with a Rogerian therapist.
-Instead of pinpointing all of the problems and making plans for resolving problem areas, client-centered therapy for couples will focus primarily upon speaking openly and honestly.
-The sessions will emphasize improving communication between the two partners.
 As with individual sessions, the therapist will not dictate what each partner should be doing differently and heavily involve themselves in the sessions, but provide support for the two to focus on communicating with each other and openly expressing themselves.
-By doing this, the two clients in their session will improve their ability to express their wants, needs, and feelings with their partner and direct their session with a safe mediator present.
+By doing this, the two clients can improve their ability to express their wants, needs, and feelings with their partner with a safe mediator present.

-Frequently Asked Questions (FAQs)
+Frequently asked questions (FAQs)

-What is the Rogerian approach?
+What is the Rogerian approach, and how do therapists handle the approach?

 Rogerian therapists will likely utilize practices that put the focus on the client during the session.
 The client will likely lead most of the discussion in Rogerian psychotherapy, and the client also has control over what topics are discussed.